Categories with Families: Unityped, Simply Typed, and Dependently Typed: Simply-typed cwfs

 for all $\Gamma \in \Cobj$ and $A \in \Ty$. \end{remark}

 An scwf is a particular kind of cwf, and a \emph{(strict) scwf-morphism} is simply a (strict) cwf-morphism between scwfs.
 Small scwfs and strict cwf-morphisms form a category $\Scwf$.

 $\Scwf$ has an initial object, but it is not very interesting since its set of types is empty and its base category is restricted to the terminal object.
-Therefore we fix as a set $\B$ of \emph{basic types} and consider the category $\B$-$\Scwf$ where objects are small scwfs $(\C, \Ty_\C, \Tm_\C)$ together with an interpretation function $\intr{-}_\C : \B \to \Ty$.
+Therefore we fix a set $\B$ of \emph{basic types} and consider the category $\B$-$\Scwf$ where objects are small scwfs $(\C, \Ty_\C, \Tm_\C)$ together with an interpretation function $\intr{-}_\C : \B \to \Ty$.
 Morphisms are strict scwfs-morphisms that commute with the interpretation.

-\begin{proposition} For all sets $\B$ the category $\B$-$\Scwf$ has an initial object. \end{proposition} \begin{proof} The initial $\B$-scwf, also called the \emph{free scwf over a set of types $\B$}, can be constructed in much the same way as we constructed initial ucwfs, either directly as a higher inductive type formalizing scwfs combinators and their equations, or as a typed version of the category $\Ncat$ of Proposition \ref{prop:ucwf_initial}.
+\begin{proposition} For all sets $\B$ the category $\B$-$\Scwf$ has an initial object. \end{proposition} \begin{proof} The initial $\B$-scwf, also called the \emph{free scwf over a set of types $\B$}, can be constructed in much the same two ways as we constructed initial ucwfs.

+We can either proceed as in Construction 1 where the operations become introduction rules for inductively generating the objects, and terms, and the equations inductively generate an equivalence relation.

+Alternatively, we can proceed as in Construction 2, and construct a typed version of the category $\Ncat$ of Proposition \ref{prop:ucwf_initial}.
 For the second construction we let $\Ty = \B$.
 Then we define